ariesshrimp/ratticusscript/README.md

 https://www.ratticusscript.com

 # TL:DR;
-Write JavaScript logic - do not serve JavaScript to clients.
+Write all the JavaScript you want - serve users the JavaScript they _need_.

 # Long Version
 ## What's a Static Site?